Trung D. Tu - Partner

 (503) 412-3543 Direct - Contact Trung

 Trung is a litigation and appellate attorney with experience in employment, commercial, business, corporate and real estate law, and legal malpractice defense and repair.
 He represents a wide range of clients, including corporations, small businesses, banks, insurance companies, non-profit organizations, individuals and other attorneys in all aspects of litigation in both state and federal courts.
-Trung joined McEwen Gisvold as an associate in 2003 and became a partner in 2009.
-He is also an adjunct professor of law at Lewis & Clark Law School, where he teaches Regulation & Ethics of Lawyers.
+Trung joined McEwen Gisvold as an associate in 2003, and became a partner in 2009.
+From 2011-2013, he was also an adjunct professor of law at Lewis & Clark Law School, where he taught Regulations & Ethics of Lawyers.
 Prior to joining McEwen Gisvold, Trung was a senior staff attorney with the United States Court of Appeals for the Ninth Circuit.
 Trung speaks Vietnamese.

 Represented several different homeowners who had property line disputes with their neighbors.
 The disputes also included claims of timber trespass, trespass to property and assault.

 Represents a nationwide grocery store chain when it is sued for false arrest or for other claims related to security and anti-shoplifting measures.
 Such claims against the grocery store range anywhere from $50,000 to $150,000.

 Assists clients with the formation of small and emerging businesses.

 Represented an attorney who was sued by his former client for legal malpractice, breach of fiduciary duty and financial abuse.
 After a jury trial, Trung obtained a defense verdict on behalf of his client.